Flowing water

 To increase investment in maintenance and renewal of the drinking water infrastructure and thereby reduce water loss, the European Commission will by 2028 have adopted a threshold on allowed leakage rates.
 Member states who exceed this will have to present an action plan within two years from then.
 It is therefore not only of local interest to reduce NRW levels but may soon also be a legal requirement.

-What are the causes of non-revenue water?
+What causes non-revenue water?

 Leakages and pipe bursts